semantic-release/gitlab/README.md

 #### Proxy configuration

-The plugin uses [hpagent](https://github.com/delvedor/hpagent#usage) to pass requests through a proxy server.
+The plugin supports passing requests through a proxy server.

 You can configure a proxy server via the `HTTPS_PROXY` environment variable: `HTTPS_PROXY=http://proxyurl.com:8080`